The General Data Protection Regulation (GDPR) will take effect in the UK on 25 May 2018. This short guide briefly sets out:

 Consent to process data

 Consent will only be valid if it is actively given – it cannot be inferred from inactivity (for example, leaving a box checked).
 Under the GDPR, an individual has the right to withdraw their consent to data processing at any time.
-As such, organisations will need to have appropriate procedures in place that enable it to record when consent has been given, identify the data to which the consent applies and delete or cease processing that data if required.
+As such, organisations will need to have appropriate procedures in place that enable it to record when consent has been given, identify the data to which the consent applies and delete or cease processing that data when consent is withdrawn.
+Many businesses are seeing the GDPR as a good prompt to cleanse and consolidate their databases.

 Under the current law, organisations are obliged to give individuals certain information when collecting their data, such as the identity of the organisation and how it intends to use the data.
 The GDPR expands this to include further information, including: